PHAR LAP – Australia's wonder horse

 In 1980, the making of the Cup was then entrusted to Hardy Brothers Jewellers and the same processes commenced in 1919 are still adopted today.
 It is made of 34 pieces of gold metal hand beaten over 250 hours.

-Every year the Melbourne Cup trophy goes on an adventure around Australia and New Zealand before it is handed over to the lucky winner of the Emirates Melbourne Cup at Flemington.
+Every year the Melbourne Cup trophy goes on an adventure around Australia and New Zealand before it is handed over to the lucky winner of the Lexus Melbourne Cup at Flemington.

 The tour every year travels to over 30 communities around Australia and New Zealand, it might just be coming to your home town or even your school!

-Over the past 10 years, the 18-carat gold Emirates Melbourne Cup has travelled more than 325,000 kilometres, visiting 236 towns and cities, and meeting tens of thousands of people!
+Over the past 10 years, the 18-carat gold Lexus Melbourne Cup has travelled more than 325,000 kilometres, visiting 236 towns and cities, and meeting tens of thousands of people!

 It visits various destinations in an effort to unite communities by engaging councils, schools, hospitals, aged-care and racing groups in events to raise funds for local causes.